IndiaFilings / Learn / Tds Property Purchase

 3. When the total amount of consideration paid for the purchase of immovable property is less than Rs.50 lakhs.

 TDS must be deducted during a property purchase at the time of transfer of money to the account of property seller or at the time of payment of any money in cash or by cheque or demand draft.
+This is how the TDS on purchase of property works.

 TDS Rate on Property Purchase

 The TDS rate for property purchase is 1%.
 Surcharge and secondary and higher education cess (SHEC) need not be added.
 If the property seller does not have PAN or if PAN is not quoted, then TDS must be deducted at the rate of 20%.
+At this rate only, the TDS on property purchase will be deducted.

-Procedure for Remitting TDS Deducted on Property Purchase
+Procedure for Remitting Deducted TDS on Property Purchase

 Any amount deducted as TDS on property purchase must be remitted electronically within seven days from the end of the month in which deduction was made to any of the banks authorised as below: